Azure-Samples/explore-iot-operations/quickstart/readme.md

 ## Why not use codespaces from the docs?
 The docs have a very clean "one click" deployment in the MSFT docs.
 It's a great first step, especially if you just want to see the tools.
 * That will live in its own environment and you won't be able to connect it to your signals or your devices.
-* This version will help you set up AIO in the actual environment where you do your IoT operations.
+* This version will help you set up IoT Operations in the actual environment where you do your IoT operations.
 * This is much closer to a production-level deployment.
 * This instance will last as long as you want to keep it.